flutter/flutter/specs/style.md

     // }
     // return result;

+  void setProperty(RenderNode node, PropertyHandle property, any value, String? pseudoElement = null); // O(1)
+    // if called from an adjustProperties() method during the property adjustment phase,
+    // replaces the value that getProperty() would return on that node with /value/

+  virtual void adjustProperties();
+    // called before layout; can call setProperty to set new values
+    // note that this happens after the cascade so inheritance isn't applied to this new value
+    // also note that the value you set is a post-computation value, not an AbstractStyleValue descendant
+    // so e.g. you can have an AnimatableColorStyleValue, get its value, and push it into setProperty()
+    // but you can't push the AnimatableColorStyleValue directly in, it won't do what you expect

-  void take(StyleNode victim); // sets victim.ownerLayoutManager = this;
+  void take(RenderNode victim); // sets victim.ownerLayoutManager = this;
     // assert: victim hasn't been take()n yet during this layout
     // assert: victim.needsLayout == true
     // assert: an ancestor of victim has node.layoutManager == this (aka, victim is a descendant of this.node)

-  virtual void release(StyleNode victim);
+  virtual void release(RenderNode victim);
-    // called when the StyleNode was removed from the tree
+    // called when the RenderNode was removed from the tree

   void setChildPosition(child, x, y); // sets child.x, child.y
   void setChildX(child, y); // sets child.x